-The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular, it includes:
+Haydon School's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+In particular it includes:

-- comprehensive budgeting and monitoring systems with with a Five Year Budget Plan and periodic financial reports which are reviewed and agreed by the Board of Trustees. - regular reviews by the Finance and Premises Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - setting targets to measure financial and other performance. - clearly defined purchasing (asset purchase or capital investment) guidelines. - Delegation of authority and segregation of duties. - identification and management of risks.
+- Comprehensive budget forecasting and monitoring systems with a Five Year Budget Plan and periodic financial reports which are reviewed and agreed by the Member Governors and Governors. - Regular reviews by the Finance and Premises Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes.